 Most state’s work comp boards seem to have only 2 speeds; slow and “No”.
 To make matters worse, since your injury occurred at work, you will only receive a fraction of your regular pay as compensation for injuries.
 If you’re going to be out of work for very long you’ll probably need some help filling the financial gap and keeping your head above water.

-If you meet ALL of these conditions, you should be eligible for a workers comp loan:
+If you meet these conditions, you should be eligible for a workers comp loan:

-- You must have retained a contingent fee attorney who is willing to cooperate
+- You must have a contingent fee attorney who is willing to cooperate

 - You must have an accepted workers comp claim

-Alabama, Connecticut, Delaware, Florida, Georgia, Illinois, Idaho, Indiana, Iowa, Kansas, Louisiana, Mississippi, Missouri, Montana, New Mexico, Oklahoma (pre 2/1/14 only), South Carolina, South Dakota, Vermont, Washington and West Virginia
+Alabama, Alaska, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Louisiana, Mississippi, Missouri, Montana, New Mexico, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Vermont, Washington and Wyoming

 ONE EXCEPTION: If, in addition to your WC case, you also have a separate 3rd party lawsuit (premises liability or product liability for example) that is being handled by either the same or a different lawyer, and there are serious injuries associated with it, we can usually fund against that case.

 Millions of Americans are injured on the job each year.
 When it happens, most rely on benefits from their state’s worker comp Insurance while they are recovering from their injuries.